PAY RANGE: N21

 · Speak, read and write fluently in a specified non-English language and the English language for the Bilingual specialty

-Completion of a bachelor's degree program at an accredited college or university with major course work in public administration, urban studies, finance, economics, accounting, business administration or a closely related field.
+Completion of a bachelor's degree program at an accredited college or university.

-Two years of full‑performance level administrative, program analysis, accounting, budget analysis or contract compliance experience in a City agency providing health or social services through contracted agencies or for a major City department administering engineering and construction contracts for a major division which has involved contract preparation and processing, contract administration, or reviewing contracts and departmental compliance plans.
+Two years of full‑performance level experience performing administrative or program analysis, budget analysis or technical purchasing and contract compliance which has involved contract preparation and processing, or contract administration including reviewing contracts and departmental compliance plans.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included completion of a bachelor’s degree program.